The Best Home Security Systems for Pet Owners in 2025

 - No free video storage for cameras

-Unfortunately, home automation isn’t SimpliSafe’s strong suit, so there’s no way to automatically set a smart thermostat when the temperature sensor reaches the upper threshold.
-You’d have to do it manually via your smart thermostat’s app.
+Unfortunately, home automation isn’t SimpliSafe’s strong suit, so we couldn’t automatically make our smart thermostat change when the temperature sensor reaches the upper threshold.
+That’s why we have to use a third-party thermostat.

 Security Cameras